Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Introduction

-\begin{itemize} \item Overall, we find that the prevalence of posts made to these art-based communities where the authors transparently self-report AI-generated use, or where commenters raise suspicion about the use of AI is surprisingly low, affecting less than 0.2\% of image-based posts in our dataset. \item We find that the production of AI-based image posts started increasing in early 2022, peaked in August 2022 and has decreased since, while comments \textit{suspecting} the use of AI started rising only months later, and may have not declined as much.
-These trends were similar between communities that disallow AI and those who do not explicitly do so. \item We identify that AI posts are more likely to be used by newcomers to a community, and that newcomers who initially share AI-generated images often continue to share AI-generated images, indicating that their interest in these communities has been enabled by the availability of these technologies. \item We find that image-based posts that are suspected in using AI have been receiving exceedingly negative comments over the period of the data collection. \end{itemize}
+Overall, we find that the prevalence of posts made to these art-based communities where the authors transparently self-report AI-generated use, or where commenters raise suspicion about the use of AI, is surprisingly low, affecting less than 0.5\% of image-based posts in our dataset.
+We find that the production of \textit{transparent} AI-based image posts started increasing in early 2022, peaked in August 2022 and has decreased since, while comments \textit{suspecting} the use of AI started rising only months later, and may not have declined as much.
+These trends were similar between communities that disallow AI and those that do not explicitly do so.
+Further, we identify that transparent AI posts are more likely to be made by newcomers to a community, and that newcomers who initially transparently share AI-generated images often continue to share AI-generated images, indicating that their interest in these communities has been enabled by the availability of these technologies.
+Finally, we find that image-based posts that are suspected of using AI have been receiving exceedingly negative comments over the period of the data collection.

-Overall, our findings set the stage for understanding the prevalence, impact, and reception of AIGC in online visual art communities.
+More broadly, our findings set the stage for understanding the prevalence, impact, and reception of AIGC in online visual art communities.